XChainWatcher: Monitoring and Identifying Attacks in Cross-Chain Bridges: Evaluation Methodology

-We select two previously exploited bridges to analyze the capabilities of \toolName: the \textbf{Nomad bridge} and the \textbf{Ronin bridge}.
-This selection allows us to test \toolName~against bridges that have suffered attacks and whose architecture and security assumptions differ (cf. Sections~\ref{subsubsec: nomad} and~\ref{subsubsec: ronin}).
-We used Blockdaemon's Universal API~\cite{blockdaemon_universal_api} to retrieve blockchain data from Ethereum mainnet, Moonbeam, and Ronin blockchains.
-We implemented a fallback to native RPC methods (namely \textit{eth\_getLogs} and \textit{eth\_getTransactionReceipt}) when the API could not provide the necessary data.
-We gathered addresses of interest, including proxies, and various versions of deployed contracts through documentation and analysis of the source code of each bridge, to populate the static facts (cf. Section~\ref{subsec: facts_extraction}).
-Souffle~\cite{jordan2016souffle} was used as Datalog engine.
+We selected two previously exploited bridges to analyze the capabilities of \toolName~and the cross-chain rules: the \textbf{Nomad bridge} and the \textbf{Ronin bridge}.
+This selection allows us to test \toolName~against bridges that have suffered attacks and whose architecture and security assumptions differ (\S\ref{subsubsec: nomad} and \S\ref{subsubsec: ronin}).
+We used Blockdaemon's Universal API~\cite{blockdaemon_universal_api} to retrieve blockchain data from the Ethereum mainnet.
+We implemented a fallback to native RPC methods when the API could not provide the necessary data (namely \textit{eth\_getLogs} and \textit{eth\_getTransactionReceipt}).
+Additionally, we used these methods to extract data from Moonbeam and Ronin blockchains that are not supported by the API.
+We gathered addresses of interest, including various versions of deployed contracts through documentation and analysis of the source code of each bridge\footnote{an example for the Nomad bridge is in \url{https://anonymous.4open.science/r/XChainWatcher-B5F1/cross-chain-rules-validator/utils/nomad_env.py}}.